datta-khot/data-science-getting-and-cleaning-data/README.md

 # data-science-getting-and-cleaning-data

-The flder includes the following files:
+The folder includes the following files:
 =========================================

 - 'run_analysis.R': This file contains the R code for loading, processing raw data and generating tidy from it.